When Some Websites Do Not Open On Your Computer – Troubleshooting Guide

 In normal circumstances, your Windows host file should look something like this:

-Which means that no website is blocked on your system using your system’s host file.
-There might be another problem but it is important that you check the host file configuration at least once, just to be on the safe side.
+This means that no website is blocked on your system using your system’s host file.
+There might be another problem, but you must check the host file configuration at least once, just to be on the safe side.

 Conclusion: If your Windows host file is neat and clean and no exception list is defined, move on to the next step.
-However, if you see the same website listed at the bottom of Windows host file, delete the lines, save the file and you are done!
+However, if you see the same website listed at the bottom of the Windows host file, delete the lines, save the file, and you are done!

-4. Clear your Browser’s cache and Browsing History
+5. Clear Your Browser’s Cache And Browsing History

-Go to your browser’s settings panel and complete delete your browsing history and cache.
-Here is how you do it in Google Chrome, Mozilla Firefox and Internet Explorer.
-Also remember to delete all temporary internet files using a system maintenance utility such as Auslogics BoostSpeed, Ccleaner, Tuneup utilities and so on.
+Go to your browser’s settings panel and completely delete your browsing history and cache.
+Here is how you do it in Google Chrome, Mozilla Firefox, and Internet Explorer.
+Also remember to remove all temporary internet files using a system maintenance utility such as Auslogics BoostSpeed, Ccleaner, Tuneup utilities, and so on.

-Did you or another user of your system intentionally configured Windows firewall and blocked access to specific websites e.g YouTube, Facebook or Google News?
-Try turning off the default Firewall service of Windows from control panel, uninstalling third party Firewall software and check whether the problem persists or not.
+Did you or another user of your system intentionally configured Windows firewall and blocked access to specific websites, e.g., YouTube, Facebook, or Google News?
+Try turning off the default Firewall service of Windows from the control panel, uninstalling third-party Firewall software, and check whether the problem persists or not.

-Did you by any chance activated the parental control feature of Windows 7?
+Did you, by any chance, activate the parental control feature of Windows 7?

-Open Windows command prompt by typing cmd in search box, type ipconfig/flushdns and hit the return key.
+Open Windows command prompt by typing cmd in the search box, type ipconfig/flushdns, and hit the return key.
 This command flushes your DNS cache and ensures that your computer’s network connection empties all the DNS data for previously visited websites and establishes new connections.

 If you have recently switched from Open DNS or Google’s public DNS server to a DNS server provided by your Internet service provider, flushing the DNS cache might just help.

-8. Switch to Google public DNS or Open DNS
+12. Switch to Google Public DNS Or Open DNS

-It is very much possible that the default DNS server of your ISP is having problems retrieving specific websites, so you can try using Google’s public DNS or Open DNS as an alternative and check whether you can access the website which never loads.
-Related reading: Solving 500 website not available error using Google’s Public DNS
+It is very much possible that the default DNS server of your ISP is having problems retrieving specific websites, so you can try using Google’s public DNS or Open DNS as an alternative and check whether you can access the site, which never loads.
+Related reading: Solving 500 website not available error using Google’s Public DNS.

 Type 192.168.1.1 in your browser’s address bar and access the router’s preferences page.
 Do a soft reboot of the router and restart your browser when the router has finished booting.

 Conclusion: In 90% of the cases, doing a soft reboot of your router should automatically fix the webpage not loading problem.
-If it doesn’t and you are out of luck with the hard rebppt method as well, move on to the final step.
+If it doesn’t, and you are out of luck with the hard reboot method as well, move on to the final step.

-Honestly, there isn’t any logic as why you should restart your computer but since you have come this far and want to fix the problem at all costs, try firing all your weapons.
+Honestly, there isn’t any logic as to why you should restart your computer, but since you have come this far and want to fix the problem at all costs, try firing all your weapons.
 Restart your computer, the router and check back again

 If everything fails, call the support staff of your Internet service provider and log your problem with them.
 That’s all you can do!